 Upgrades for Release 16.2 or later are supported when Intel® Ethernet FCoE Boot is enabled or the Windows paging file is on an FCoE target.
 Upgrading an FCoE-booted system can only be done via the Intel® PROSet for Windows* Device Manager installer.
 A reboot is required to complete the upgrade.

-Intel® Ethernet FCoE Boot Option ROM Setup
+Ethernet FCoE Boot Port Selection Setup Menu.

 The first screen of the Intel® Ethernet FCoE Boot Setup Menu displays a list of Intel® FCoE Boot-capable adapters.
 For each adapter port, the associated SAN MAC address, PCI device ID, PCI bus/device/function location, and a field indicating FCoE Boot status is displayed.
 Up to 10 FCoE Boot-capable ports can be displayed within the Port Selection Menu.
 If there are more Intel® FCoE Boot-capable adapters, these are not listed in the setup menu.